ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

     Figure 1: Method that takes arguments and returns a value

-We will save a deeper discussion of actually writing getters and other methods until Unit 5 but for the AP progress checks for this unit you should be able to trace through method calls like the ones below.
-Notice that the **return statement** in a method returns the value and it must match declared return type of the method.
+We will save a deeper discussion of actually writing getters and other methods until Unit 5, but for the AP progress checks for this unit, you should be able to trace through method calls like the ones below.
+Notice that the **return statement** in a method returns the value, and it must match declared return type of the method.
 The calling method must then do something useful with that value.

 |Exercise| **Check your understanding**